chrisarcand/chrisarcand.github.io/_posts/2017-01-16-retiring-dug.md

 organize so many subscriptions.
-On top of that, the [ManageIQ](https://github.com/ManageIQ/manageiq) project *alone* has so many pull requests and issues filed against it in a given day (about 3x more than [rails/rails](https://github.com/rails/rails), if you're more familiar) that following ManageIQ/manageiq alone is simply too many notifications to effectively browse.
+On top of that, the [ManageIQ](https://github.com/ManageIQ/manageiq) project *alone* has so many pull requests and issues filed against it in a given day (about 3x more than [Ruby on Rails](https://github.com/rails/rails), if you're more familiar) that following ManageIQ/manageiq is simply too many notifications to effectively browse and organize on Github.

 Most people (I think) use emailed notifications (typically with Gmail) as a replacement.
 I wanted a way to manage that further.
 "Use Google Apps Scripts",